Among the projects assisted by the Trust are:

 Education opportunities

-Education opportunities are provided by the Trust to young people in the hill town of Railaku (where solar panels have been erected (in association with ATA) to enable IT and needlework skills to be acquired by students at High School, and in Gleno where students from distant villages are assisted with grants to facilitate their local boarding and so benefit from local school attendance and from further social and spiritual training provided in the hostel.
+Financial support is being organised for the Primary School of Our Lady of Lourdes in Ermera (pictured).
+Education opportunities are also provided by the Trust to young people in the hill town of Railaku (where solar panels have been erected (in association with ATA) to enable IT and needlework skills to be acquired by students at High School, and in Gleno where students from distant villages are assisted with grants to facilitate their local boarding and so benefit from local school attendance and from further social and spiritual training provided in the hostel.
 In the enclave of Oecussi the Trust has part-funded the establishment of an asrama (boarding house) in the small township of Baocnana for senior school pupils whose homes are in remote localities and who are thereby enabled to attend lessons and also to develop social skills through community living.
-Financial support is being organised for the Primary School of Our Lady of Lourdes in Ermera (pictured).

-Click here to view a gallery of pictures on education
+Click here to view a gallery of pictures for asramas.

 Nutritional Supplements